whroman/kite-lite/README.md

 - (**) How much content you would like in which sections (i.e. a few paragraphs, a couple sentences, some bullet points, etc)
 - A: There is only one section (page) we're imagining.
 The layout is at your discretion.
 Company name: Kite Lite // Motto: Kiting at night with style.  //  Follow us on Facebook for the latest.

   > I'm just the developer here, but I think we need more content than just this.
 What is it?
 How/when/where can I get one?
+Take a look at the live site.
+Everything that has been requested as content has been allocated space there, but we are still missing quite a bit of information, me thinks.

 - (*) What the written content will actually be.
 - A: What you see in the previous and next answers.